stdevPavelmc/FAASGS/README.md

 For Armbian you need to compile it from source, you can get it from the [Predict home page](https://www.qsl.net/kd2bd/predict.html).

-After installing predict you need to do this aditional step to make it run properly (install some files):
+After installing predict you need to do this additional steps to make it run properly (install some files):

 ```sh
 sudo -i